ashleybellas/SeaLevelExtrapolation_2024/README.md

     - Calls a function ComputeRateAccel_RegionalTimeseries to
         - compute the rate, acceleration, annual, semi-annual, and formal errors of the regional timeseries, -save results to file
-  c.
-Plots the results
+    - Plots the results
 1. Run ExtrapolateRegionalTimeseries_PlotwithAR6multiSSP.py
-  a.
-Calls a function ConstructRateAccelEnsemble to
+    - Calls a function ConstructRateAccelEnsemble to
-    i.
-Compute the regional error associated with GIA, serially correlated formal errors, and measurement errors ii.	construct an ensemble of pairs of rate and acceleration based on the errors iii.	return the distribution of rates and accelerations
+        - Compute the regional error associated with GIA, serially correlated formal errors, and measurement errors
+        - construct an ensemble of pairs of rate and acceleration based on the errors
+        - return the distribution of rates and accelerations
-  b.
-Calls a function ComputeExtrapolations_Preferred_and_ConfidenceLimits to
+    - Calls a function ComputeExtrapolations_Preferred_and_ConfidenceLimits to
-    i.	extrapolate the preferred regional trajectory of sea level, and the confidence limits,
+        - extrapolate the preferred regional trajectory of sea level, and the confidence limits,
-  c.
-Calls a function IsolateRegionalTimeseriesAR6_5PointPolygon to
+    - Calls a function IsolateRegionalTimeseriesAR6_5PointPolygon to
-    i.
-Compute the regional timeseries by averaging the AR6 medium confidence total sea level projections within defined regions
+        - Compute the regional timeseries by averaging the AR6 medium confidence total sea level projections within defined regions
-  d.
-Loads the regional AR6 timeseries data,
+    - Loads the regional AR6 timeseries data,
-  e.
-Calls a function SetExtrapolationReferenceYear to
+    - Calls a function SetExtrapolationReferenceYear to
-  i.
-Reference all timeseries to a specified year, and
+    - Reference all timeseries to a specified year, and
-  f.
-Plots the results
+    - Plots the results